mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_init.md

 ```
   -b, --buffer               Whether logs should be buffered and printed at the end of the run
   -f, --file string          YAML file to parse. (default "main.yml")
+      --filter stringArray   Run only nodes matching the filter expression
   -g, --github               Whether logs should be decorated with github-specific formatting
   -h, --help                 help for init
       --ignore-version       Skip MACH composer version check